 - Short attention span

-Treatment for Oxycodone Addiction
+Treatment For Oxycodone Addiction

 Still, this isn’t something you should tackle on your own.
 It can be incredibly difficult to have the control to wean yourself off a substance you’re addicted to.
-If you’re not sure where to go, please reach out to a dedicated treatment specialist who can help you with your next steps to recovery.
+If you’re not sure where to go, please reach out to a dedicated treatment provider who can help you with your next steps to recovery.